Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Getting the right people in the door seems to be a perennial challenge for business owners and leaders.
-Common complaints – from Fortune 500s to early stage startups – center around the lack of effective recruitment strategies and how long the process seems to take in order to find good people.
+Getting the right people in the door is a perennial challenge for business owners and leaders.
+Common complaints – from Fortune 500s to early stage startups – center around the lack of effective recruitment strategies and how long the process takes in order to find good people.

 The exciting news is that when done correctly, recruiting can be simple and it can drive your business growth.
-These six recruitment strategies will help you get where you need to be in terms of hiring – all you have to do is change your mindset and incorporate a few small steps into your process.
+These nine proven recruiting strategies will help you get where you need to be in terms of hiring – all you have to do is change your mindset and incorporate a few small steps into your process.

-Recruiting employees is often viewed as a challenge because business leaders separate the act of hiring from the rest of the business.
-Urgent tasks like generating revenue, increasing sales and growing market share take immediate precedent; hiring is often relegated to the back burner.
+Employee recruitment strategies are often viewed as a challenge because business leaders separate the act of hiring from the rest of the business.
+Urgent tasks like generating revenue, increasing profits and growing market share take immediate precedent; hiring is often relegated to the back burner.

-Stop seeing recruitment as something entirely separate from your business.
+Stop seeing recruitment strategies as something entirely separate from your business.
 Recruitment is your business.

 Meet your talent halfway.
 You need to locate people who will contribute to your brand; at the same time, you must present your company as a viable option for them since most employees want to be a raving fan of the company they work for.

 3. Know your business

 Proven recruiting involves seeing applicants in the right way.
 Picture your ideal candidate being made up of two main factors: skills and style.
-These are the two elements you need to gauge as you learn how to recruit.
+These are the two elements you need to gauge as you learn how to recruit employees.
 As you consider each candidate, ask yourself the following: Are they capable of executing the tasks they will need to perform the job well?
 It seems like a given, but if a hiring executive isn’t clear about what specific skills are needed, even this part can be a shot in the dark.

 5. Develop a hiring process

-You’ve probably heard that recruiting takes up “too much time.”
-Yes, hiring can be time-consuming if you’re just guessing at it and deploying whatever recruitment ideas come to mind.
-By developing recruitment strategies that you can implement with each candidate, you’ll streamline your process immensely.
+You’ve probably heard that employee recruitment strategies take up “too much time.”
+Yes, hiring can be time-consuming if you’re just guessing at it and deploying whatever ideas come to mind.
+However, by developing recruitment strategies that you can implement with each candidate, you’ll streamline your process immensely.

 Companies often create low barriers for candidates to apply, resulting in wasted time evaluating candidates.
 For example, you post an ad on Craigslist that reads, “Looking for rockstar salespeople who can produce great results and want to be a part of a fun team.
 Send your résumé to this email if you’re interested.”

 What do you think you’re going to get with broad recruitment strategies like this?
 Hundreds or thousands of résumés from unqualified people that you or someone on your team has to review, that’s what.

 This process ensured that only the most interested and dedicated talent applied, and that those who we did invite for interviews were highly vetted before they walked in the door.